nottolivc/nottolivc/README.md

 ### Experienced & currently working with:

-- Full-Stack Development in TypeScript, Python, JS/Golang, as well as Distributed and Cloud Computing
+- Full-Stack Development in TypeScript, Python, JS/Golang, Kubernetes, Distributed & Cloud Computing
-- React library and all things JavaScript (OOP and RFC/Functional) and it's rapidly growing ecosystem, Next.js
+- React library and all things JavaScript (OOP and RFC/Functional) and it's rapidly growing ecosystem
 - Global state application management (Redux, Apollo Client/Server, Context API, etc.)
-- SPAs on the client and MVCs as well as backend frameworks such as Express/Node.js
+- SPAs on the client and MVCs, Next.js, and back-end frameworks like Express/Node.js
-- REST APIs and GraphQL for the backend/servers, Vms, Kubernetes
+- RESTful APIs and GraphQL for the backend/server(s)
 - AWS Services, OpenAI ecosystem exploration and tooling
 - PostgreSQL/SQL, MongoDB/NoSQL, ORMs for data migrations
-- Authentication (OAuth, JWT tokens, cookies, Auth0, etc.)
 - Data Science/Pipelines in Python for a diverse number of purposes
 <br />